 According to Norwegian tradition one should bake seven types of pastry at Yule.
 These include, gingerbread biscuits (pepperkaker), waffles (goro), ginger nuts (ingefaernotter), Berlin wreath butter biscuits (berlinerkranser), sand cakes (sandkaks), doughnut rings (smultringer) and syrup snaps (sirupsnipper).
-Just baking one of these would be a fun activity to do with friends or children.
-I can just imagine the delicious aroma.
+Just baking one of these would be a fun activity to do with friends or family.

 The ancient symbol of the sun wheel or cross, used in sympathetic fire magic to invoke the return of the sun, can be easily crafted with small branches and evergreens.
-Thrown onto a Yule fire as an offering to the Gods or just simply hung up as a decorative wreath, the sun cross is a powerful image that brought hope to our ancestors during the long harsh winters of the north.
+Thrown onto a Yule fire as an offering to the gods or just simply hung up as a decorative wreath, the sun cross is a powerful image that brought hope to our ancestors during the long harsh winters of the north.
 Small ones can also be crafted and put on the Yule or Christmas tree.

 The Yule Goat is a Yuletide figure from Scandinavian mythology, going back to the myths of Thor and his magical goats who pulled his wagon across the skies.
 Modern day versions are crafted out of straw and decorated with red ribbon and used as Yule ornaments.
 Yule Goats made out of felt or clay would also be a great craft to do.

 There is much debate as to whether the figure of Odin eventually morphed into the Father Christmas that we know of today.
 Earlier depictions of Father Christmas were of an older man, dressed in blue and green, much thinner than the Coca Cola version and much more Odin like.
-The eventual story of the eight reindeer could possibly be descended from the eight legs of Odin’s horse Sleipnir and the reindeer names Donner (German) and Blitzen (Old English) which mean thunder and lightning might be a connection to Thor the god of thunder.
+The eventual story of the eight reindeer could possibly be descended from the eight legs of Odin’s horse Sleipnir and the reindeer names Donner (German) and Blitzen (Old English) which mean thunder and lightning might be a connection to Thor.
 Whatever the truth, many children in Scandinavia leave straw in their boots or stockings as a treat for the reindeer or Sleipnir.
 Much better than a carrot!